pato-ontology/pato/src/ontology/README-editors.md

 correct ontologies.
 Try it!

  * http://purl.obolibrary.org/obo/pato.owl <-- current ontology PURL

+ Publish the release in GitHub.
+Then check the file using the link below.
- * http://purl.obolibrary.org/obo/pato/releases/YYYY-MM-DD.owl <-- change to the release you just made
+ * http://purl.obolibrary.org/obo/pato/releases/YYYY-MM-DD/pato.owl <-- change to the release you just made

-For questions on this contact Chris Mungall or email obo-admin AT obofoundry.org
+For questions on this contact Chris Mungall or email Nicole Vasilevsky at vasilevs @ ohsu.edu

 # Travis Continuous Integration System